23technologies/attach-scs-seed/README.md

 ``make create`` creates the testbed:

 1. creates all relevant openstack resources, networks, securitygroups, dns-zones, VMs
-2. creates kubernetes cluster with RKE on the VMs
+2. creates kubernetes cluster with Cluster-API on the VMs
-3. deploys gardener, the gardener dashboard and a gardener-seed in the cluster
-4. Installs keycloak and attaches it to gardener-dashboard

-At the end of a successful deployment, the URL, email and password for the login will be displayed.
+3. attaches this cluster as seed to the garden-cluster

 ## Teardown Gardener
 #### Nice and slow